Jojodicus/dittrich.pro/content/setting-up-windows.md

 {% admonition(type="info", title="Info")%}
 HAGS is needed for DLSS Frame Generation.
 If you want to use that feature, HAGS must be enabled.
 {% end %}

+## VBS/HVCI

+Virtualization-based Security or Hypervisor-Protected Code Integrity is a security feature that runs kernel code essentially in a virtual machine, making critical processes separate from the user's environment.
+For Windows 11, this is on by default.

+Because of virtualization, the performance impact is quite big, especially for programs that require frequent interactions with the kernel, such as games.
+Disabling VBS/HVCI can improve FPS, though it does make it easier for an attacker that already has user access to escalate privileges and potentially run kernel level malware.

+You can decide for yourself if this is worth it to you.
+My recommendation is: if you really need the performance, disable VBS/HVCI.
+If performance is good enough either way, leave it enabled.

+To enable/disable this feature, **toggle Memory Integrity under Core Isolation in the Windows Security Settings**.

 ## Telemetry